 You may owe a late-enrollment penalty if, for any continuous period of 63 days or more after your Initial Enrollment Period is over, you go without one of these:

 This plan has contracts with pharmacies that equal, or exceed, Centers for Medicare & Medicaid Services (CMS) requirements for pharmacy access in your area.
-In most cases, your prescriptions are covered under this plan only if they are filled at a retail network pharmacy or through our mail-order pharmacy.
+In most cases, your prescriptions are covered under this plan only if they are filled at network pharmacies or through our mail-order pharmacy.
 We will fill prescriptions at out-of-network pharmacies under certain circumstances.
 Quantity limitations and restrictions may apply.

 Long-term care and home infusion pharmacies may serve a broad area.
 Therefore, you may need to look outside your immediate area for these types of providers.What pharmacies can I use?